reflectoring/reflectoring.github.io/content/blog/2023/2023-08-04-CICD-Deploying-Node.js-Application-EC2-instance.md

 ## What is CI/CD?

 CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
 It covers a set of strategies that help developers design and deploy software more effectively.
-Let's break it down in the context of a team working on a software project:
+Let's break it down in the context of a team working on a software project.

 ### Continuous Integration (CI)

-When modifications are made to a code repository (eg. Git).
-CI inspects each team member's code to ensure smooth compatibility with the existing codebase.
+When modifications are made to a code repository (eg. Git), CI inspects each team member's code to ensure smooth compatibility with the existing codebase.
 It detects new code changes automatically and initiates a build process that includes code compilation, automated testing, and extensive checks and validations.
 CI establishes a solid foundation for successful software development.

 ### Continuous Deployment/Delivery (CD)

 After the code successfully passes all checks and tests in the CI phase, we can now go ahead with the deployment process.
 Continuous Deployment/Delivery allows organizations to rapidly and efficiently deploy software.
 Instead of waiting for lengthy release cycles, developers can deploy small, incremental changes to the software as soon as they are ready.
 This ensures that new features and bug fixes reach users or testing environments as soon as possible.

-### Importance of CI/CD:
+### Importance of CI/CD

-- Faster Building: CI/CD automates the build process, reducing manual effort and enabling faster software updates.
+- **Faster Building:** CI/CD automates the build process, reducing manual effort and enabling faster software updates.
-- Reduced Errors: Automated tests in CI/CD detect issues early, ensuring more stable and reliable software.
+- **Reduced Errors:** Automated tests in CI/CD detect issues early, ensuring more stable and reliable software.
-- Faster Feedback: CI/CD provides rapid feedback on code changes, boosting developer efficiency.
+- **Faster Feedback:** CI/CD provides rapid feedback on code changes, boosting developer efficiency.
-- Improved Team Collaboration: CI/CD fosters better collaboration and communication among team members.
+- **Improved Team Collaboration:** CI/CD fosters better collaboration and communication among team members.
-- Reliable Releases: CD automates deployment, ensuring consistent and error-free software releases.
+- **Reliable Releases:** CD automates deployment, ensuring consistent and error-free software releases.

 In this post, we'll cover the following: